Motherland Democratic Coalition: Dissolution

-On 19 December 2004, the MDC was dissolved by its own party leaders due to internal DP disputes and split between the coalition leaders.
-The dissolution of the MDC ultimaty led to the creation of 2 splinter parties called the New National Party and the People's Party, the revival of the Mongolian Social Democratic Party, a MPRP victory in the 2005 presidential election, and the collapse of the DP-led coalition government in 2006.
+On 19 December 2004, the MDC was dissolved by its own party leaders due to internal DP disputes and a split between the coalition leaders.
+The dissolution of the MDC ultimately led to the creation of 2 splinter parties called the New National Party and the People's Party, the revival of the Mongolian Social Democratic Party, an MPRP landslide victory in the 2005 presidential election, and the collapse of the DP-led coalition government in 2006.